 Research shows that children can make the greatest strides in development with early intensive behavioral interventions (EIBI) like ABA therapy until around age 5.
 If they miss this window, it does not mean they can’t make improvements later in life, but they may be held back from reaching their full potential and catching up to peers developmentally.

 Early intervention also gives parents a nice amount of time to learn what to anticipate over the years.
 We see different things at different stages in life for individuals with autism.
 If caregivers can get educated early, they can better prepare, rather than feeling like something new is always being thrown at them.

 In the end, failure to address behavioral health at an early age prevents these children from leading their best possible lives, which is our ultimate goal for kids and families.

 Are you ready to make a stronger push for your child’s behavioral health?
 If you believe your child may show signs of autism or developmental delays, don’t wait to get help.
-Contact the Hopebridge team to quickly arrange a diagnostic assessment and/or therapy evaluations to put your child’s health – and future – at the forefront.
+Contact the Hopebridge team to quickly arrange autism testing and therapy evaluations to put your child’s health – and future – at the forefront.